meghanasadula/spring16_datamining/README.md

-# Welcome!

                             Predicting the Success Rate of Indian Movies

 OVERVIEW: